sebvsch/sebvsch/README.md

 # console.log('Hi,  I'm Sebastian Chico!! 👋')

-## I'm Front-End Developer and also a fourth-year Systems Engineering student. i like so much coding or "codear" how i usually say, learn new things. among other things...
+## I'm Front-End Developer and also a five-year Systems Engineering student. i like so much coding or "codear" how i usually say, learn new things. among other things...

 *  🌍 I am living in Cartagena, Colombia